ratatui/ratatui-website/src/content/docs/tutorials/index.md

 If you want to jump right into coding yourself, we provide templates for that.
 See the [template section](/templates).
-We also have some [examples](https://github.com/ratatui-org/ratatui/tree/main/examples) that might help you get started on Github.
+We also have some [examples](https://github.com/ratatui-org/ratatui/tree/main/examples) that might help you get started on GitHub.

 :::